 The type of drums I use are frame drums.
 One of the oldest known musical instruments, frame drums are found in various forms across many cultures worldwide and play significant roles in spiritual or ceremonial contexts.
 They are sometimes referred to as shamanic drums.
 A frame drum is a simple percussion instrument, typically circular in shape, consisting of a round wooden frame 2-4 inches deep, with a single drumhead stretched over one side.
 They can be played with the hand, or with a beater.
-The drumhead is traditionally made from animal skin, but synthetic materials are also used in modern versions.
+The drumhead is traditionally made from animal skin, but synthetic materials are also used.
 The skin is usually secured to the frame with lacing.
 Frame drums produce a warm, resonant tone and are capable of a wide range of sounds, from deep booms to crisp, high-pitched tones.

 Size matters: the bigger the drum, the deeper the sound.
 As a rule of thumb, I would suggest you start with something no smaller than 14 or 16 inches for a good sound.
 Tiny drums do not usually sound great.
 Really big drums (20 inches and above) have a beautiful deep sound by they can be unwieldy to carry and hold.